flonadb/flonadb/README.md

 server is configured via its internal driver configuration file and database instance specific configurations are based on the target database instances defined its embedded file proxy database.

-Pooling properties
-can be defined globally for all database instance and can be overridden one by one for a specific target database instance using the formats below
+Pooling properties can be defined globally for all database instances and can also be overridden one by one for a specific instance, use the formats below to achieve the desired behavior.
 - `pooling.PROVIDER_NAME.PROPERTY_NAME` are provider specific where `PROVIDER_NAME` is a placeholder for the pooling provider name and `PROPERTY_NAME` is the provider specific pooling property name.
 For example, if you wish to set the maximum pool size, for HikariCP the full property name would be `pooling.hikari.maximumPoolSize` and for c3p0